SneauxGirl/check-check/README.md

 Check!
 Check! is a simple app for turning AI markdown lists into interactive checklists using only copy/paste

-⚠️ WARNING ⚠️
--
-Currently any markdown edit and re-render will remove all prior checkmarks unless you add them to the markdown itself -

 To Use:

 1. Copy markdown checklist